-“I am so happy that my (Democrat or Republican) team now sits in the big white house.
-My chosen team will assemble the education experts to solve all of our challenges.
-They they will then push their education improvement solutions all the way down to the school in my neighborhood.
+“I am so happy that my chosen (Democrat or Republican) team sits in the big white house.
+My team will assemble the education experts to solve our problems and then push their improvement solutions all the way down to the school in my neighborhood.
 Hallelujah!”

 Many folks believe this mantra.
 Why do so many people put faith and trust in solutions concocted by a committee from the capitol-city?
 Do we truly believe elected officials and their political appointees are more enlightened than the highly experienced and trained people in the local school houses?
-Perhaps this delusional belief is just byproduct of begging for a few resource crumbs returned to our local community.
+Perhaps this delusional belief is just a byproduct of our needing to beg for a few educational resource crumbs returned to the local community.

 In any case, we don’t yet have a dictator in the big white house that can make sweeping functional changes all across the kingdom by fiat, thank goodness.
 Senators and Congressmen, many serving in office for umpteen decades, outlast any chief executive flavor of the month (okay few years).
 So-called solutions from the capitol-city are never wholly encompassing and arrive enmeshed with complicated compromises, historical entanglements, regulatory confusion, and rule contradictions.

 Each year politicians revise and expand the myriad of education regulations that steadily grow more onerous and contradictory.
 The elected bureaucrats are on the lobbyists’ payrolls, and beholden to oligarchical institutions.
 Rules and regulations are drafted by industry lawyers and handed to politicians for passage accompanied by hefty campaign contributions.
 The system works just as our high school civics course taught us, no?